DUI Checkpoint Rights in Indiana

 • The officers must refrain from engaging in any sort of profiling

 Keep in mind – even if the police honor every requirement set forth by the state, that doesn’t mean they can’t arrest you.
 They can ask you to perform a field sobriety test (FST) or submit to a chemical test such as a breathalyzer.
+It is crucial that the encounter does not violate your rights under federal or state law, as this could lead to the dismissal of the arrest.

 What Are You Required to Do if You’re Stopped at a DUI Checkpoint?